WsCandy/formValidation/README.md

 * The code finds and compares fields against one another and cross validated them, e.g Email and Confrim Email fields.
 * Checks Validity of Email addresses and phone numbers.
 * Cross references radio buttons and validates accordingly.
+* Derives what type of field you're filling in, e.g e-mail, password, telephone number etc and validates accordingly.

 Basic Implementation
 ---